Here’s a typical rookie photographer mistake. You focus so much on your subject that you lose track of what is around it.

-Begin by selecting a sharpening adjustment brush tool, crank the sharpening slider all the way to -100 and start painting over the background.
+Begin by selecting a sharpening adjustment brush tool.
+Then crank the sharpening slider all the way to -100 and start painting over the background.
 You do not need to be precise at this stage.

-Used the keyboard shortcut ‘o’ to show or hide the mask (displayed in red), to better see where you are painting.
-Note than while the mask is on the brush effect on the image is not shown.
+Use the keyboard shortcut ‘o’ to show or hide the mask (displayed in red).
+This way, you’ll see better where you are painting.
+Note than while the mask is on, the brush effect on the image is not shown.

 The first coarse mask to select only the background.
 I turned on the visual aid to see where I was painting.

-Once you have a coarse mask, start working around the edges and tune the size/flow/density and feather for your brush to refine the mask edges.
+Once you have a coarse mask, start working around the edges.
+Tune the size/flow/density and feather for your brush to refine the mask edges.
 Sometimes, the auto mask option can help you in this.

-Eventually you will need to use the Erase brush to clean up your subject, so that the blur effect is applied only to the background.
+Eventually you will need to use the Erase brush to clean up your subject.
+That’ll ensure that the blur effect is applied only to the background.

-Tip: For realistic blur, remember that the amount of blur is gradual and increases with the distance from the focal plane and that all the objects on the focal plane must be kept sharp.
+Tip: For realistic blur, remember that the amount of blur is gradual and increases with the distance from the focal plane.
+All the objects on the focal plane must be kept sharp.

-After a long paint/erase process you can end up with a pretty decent mask.
+After a long paint/erase process, you end up with a pretty decent mask.